miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-10-24

+* 20:35 MirahezeLSBot: [skye@mwtask181] finished deploy of {'pull': 'config', 'config': True} to all - SUCCESS in 24s
+* 20:35 MirahezeLSBot: [skye@mwtask181] starting deploy of {'pull': 'config', 'config': True} to all
+* 20:24 MirahezeLSBot: [skye@test151] finished deploy of {'config': True} to test151 - SUCCESS in 0s
+* 20:24 MirahezeLSBot: [skye@test151] starting deploy of {'config': True} to test151
+* 19:15 RhinosF1: install fluidsynth on mw* and test151 per Skye PR
+* 02:28 MirahezeLSBot: [skye@mwtask181] finished deploy of {'versions': '1.44', 'upgrade_extensions': 'DiscordNotifications'} to all - SUCCESS in 24s
+* 02:27 MirahezeLSBot: [skye@mwtask181] starting deploy of {'versions': '1.44', 'upgrade_extensions': 'DiscordNotifications'} to all

 ## 2025-10-23

 * 22:07 MirahezeLSBot: [somerandomdeveloper@mwtask181] finished deploy of {'versions': '1.44', 'upgrade_extensions': 'CSS'} to all - SUCCESS in 24s